 Anemones blanda or Grecian windflowers produce charming daisy-type flowers above dark green basal foliage.
 Gradually carpeting the ground as they self-seed, these lovely varieties will provide early nectar to hungry pollinators in late winter.
 Perfect for the woodland garden, they will happily naturalise under trees and shrubs or in a mixed border alongside other early spring bulbs.
 Try mixing with narcissi and tulips.

-Feed every couple of weeks with high potash feed such as liquid seaweed and provide them a light mulch in late summer early autumn.
-Avoid using manure or mushroom compost which is too rich sticking instead to garden soil or well rotted compost.
+Plant around 5 to 8cm deep in humus-rich soil in full sun or partial shade — allowing around 100 per square meter.
+If the soil is very dry before planting, pre-soak tubers in tepid water for around four to six hours and dry before planting.
+Feed every couple of weeks with high potash feed; liquid seaweed is ideal as it is organic and comes from a substainable source.
+Provide a light mulch in late summer early autumn — avoid using manure or mushroom compost which is too rich but use garden soil or well-rotted compost instead.
 Lift and divide dense clumps after a few years to keep them flowering well.

 Potential problems, pests and diseases:

 Caterpillars: these larvae feed on a wide range of plant material including roots, stems, foliage and flowers, causing both aesthetic and structural damage.
 Whenever possible, put on gardening gloves and remove by hand.
 Alternatively, cover susceptible plants with a layer of horticultural fleece to prevent any risks of infestation.

 Eelworms: these microscopic pests navigate through plant tissues and feed on cells.
 Leaves turn yellow, distort and die back prematurely whilst growth may be stunted.
 Watch out for any signs of infestation and destroy any affected plant at first sight.
 Dispose of any deceased plant material and debris ahead of the growing season to prevent any risks of infestation.